Pflugerville, TX City Council · Place 1

 Making city government work for residents.

 Before winning his seat in November 2025, Jonathan spent three years on the Planning & Zoning Commission, two of them as Chair, and served as Chair of the Capital Improvements Advisory Board, as well as numerous other committees and strategic planning projects.
+You can read more about that background on the about page.
 He came in knowing the details.
 Now he has the vote.

 About Jonathan